kairos-io/kairos/docs/content/en/docs/Examples/single-node.md

 ---
-title: "MetalLB"
-linkTitle: "MetalLB"
+title: "Single Node k3s cluster"
+linkTitle: "Single node k3s cluster"
-weight: 4
+weight: 1
 description: >
-    This section describe examples on how to deploy Kairos with k3s and MetalLB
+    This section describe examples on how to deploy Kairos with k3s as a single-node cluster
 ---

-In the example below we will use a bare metal host to provision a Kairos node in the local network with K3s and MetalLB using the `192.168.1.10-192.168.1.20` IP range.
+In the example below we will use a bare metal host to provision a Kairos node in the local network with K3s.

-[MetalLB](https://metallb.universe.tf/) is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
-Can be used with [k3s](https://k3s.io) in Kairos to provide Load Balancing for baremetal and manage IPs in a cluster.

 ## Installation

 Use the [provider-kairos](https://github.com/kairos-io/provider-kairos) artifacts which contains `k3s`.

-We will use the [k3s manifest method](/docs/reference/configuration#kubernetes-manifests) to deploy `MetaLB`.

 Follow the [Installation](/docs/installation) documentation, and use the following cloud config file with Kairos: